MichelleMoran431/Programming-Data-Analysis-project-2020/README.md

  7. Home FeedingSupport
  8. Breastfeeding6months

-**
-NB: The support variables data was based on a rating sytem marking from 1-5 , where 5 was positive .
+**NB: The support variables data was based on a rating sytem marking from 1-5 , where 5 was positive .

 Next I looked at creating my own data based on the survey results for each of my choosen variables and to investigate their likely distribution types.

-The package used was Numpy.Random : Choice  where the probabilities of each variable was used to calculate the data for the variable, to be similar to the survey results.
+The package used was Numpy.Random : Choice  where the probabilities of each variable was used to calculate the data for the variable, to be similar to the survey results.NP.Random generates arrays of pseudo-random numbers.

 A combination of the matplotlib and seaborn packages are used to visualised the dataset , to investigate the relationships between the variables.